Guidance on the Regulation of Select Agent and Toxin Nucleic Acids: Regulated Materials

 Depending upon the extent of the modification, genetically modified select agents or toxins may be regulated.
 Genetic modifications include but are not limited to deletion mutants, insertion mutants, point mutants, and chimeric select agents.
 If the genetic modification renders the select agent or toxin attenuated or less potent or toxic then the select agent or toxin may be excluded.

 Chimeric viruses whose genomes contain the backbone and replication machinery of a select agent virus or contain genes from different select agent viruses are regulated.
 Regulated chimeric viruses have to be evaluated on a case-by-case basis to determine if the viruses exhibit sufficient attenuation to be excluded.
 The select agent regulations do not apply to nucleic acids encoding for genetically modified select agents unless they can produce infectious forms of any of the select agent viruses which is currently limited to positive strand RNA virus genomes (see above) or encode for the toxic form(s) of any of the select toxins if the nucleic acids can be expressed in vivo or in vitro, or are in a vector or recombinant host genome and can be expressed in vivo or in vitro.
-For example, the nucleic acids encoding for a chimeric Mpox virus would not be regulated while nucleic acids encoding for a chimeric EEE virus would be regulated.
+For example, the nucleic acids encoding for a chimeric monkeypox virus would not be regulated while nucleic acids encoding for a chimeric EEE virus would be regulated.

 Chimeras that are comprised of select agent and non-select agent genes